neocream/framing-invoice-digitizer/README.md

 - look into ocr that supports more image formats

 ## DONE
-- fix vendor standardization (look into a different string similarity library?)
+- fix vendor standardization by changing to string-similarity-js
+- changed require statements to import for consistency
 - added error handling to standardization and hashing

 ## Setup: